kaiosilveira/hacker-rank-challenges/bill-division/README.md

 ## Implementation benchmarking & algorithm complexity analysis

+Let's now take a look at this implementation and see how it stands from a performance point of view.
+Below, we have a code analysis and a benchmarking of the solution.

+### Code analysis
 Calculating the time complexity for this implementation is pretty straightforward, as we only have a bunch of variable assignments and simple math.
 Starting by the function parameters, the only structure with potential for growth is the `bill_items` array.
 This parameter is critical because we are reducing its values to get the total price of shared items.
-The `bill_items.reduce(&:+)` has `O(n)` complexity, as the `+` operation will happen `n` times, where `n` is the size of `bill_items`.
-See below a closer look into the big O notations for each statement:
+The `bill_items.reduce(&:+)` has $O(n)$ complexity, as the `+` operation will happen `n` times, where `n` is the size of `bill_items`.
+See below a closer look into the big $O$ notations for each statement:

 ```ruby
   def validate_bill_division(